-Within the broad areas of growth shown on the Tiptree policies map, the Tiptree Neighbourhood Plan will:
+Within the preferred directions of growth shown on the Tiptree policies map, to the southwest and north/northwest, subject to existing constraints, the Tiptree Neighbourhood Plan will:

-- (i) Define the extent of a new settlement boundary for Tiptree; - (ii) Allocate specific sites for housing allocations to deliver 600 dwellings;

-- (iii) Set out any associated policies needed to support this housing delivery i.e. housing mix, type of housing and density for each site allocated for housing; - (iv) Set out the policy framework to guide the delivery of any infrastructure/community facilities required to support the development; - (V) Consider strategic cross boundary issues e.g. A12 junction improvements - (vI) Identify other allocations in the Parish, including employment and open space.
+- (i) Define the extent of a new settlement boundary for Tiptree; - (ii) Allocate specific sites for housing allocations to deliver a minimum of 400 dwellings; - (iii) Set out any associated policies needed to support this housing delivery i.e. housing mix, type of housing and density for each site allocated for housing; - (iv) Set out the policy framework within the parish to guide the delivery of any infrastructure/community facilities required to support the development in accordance with the requirements of Policies SG7 and PP1.
+This will include a strategic transport appraisal with a view to confirming provision of phased delivery of a road between the B1022 and B1023; - (v) Consider cross boundary issues; - (vi)Identify other allocations in the Parish, including employment and open space.

-Proposals for development outside of the identified broad areas and the settlement boundary for growth will not be supported.
+Proposals for development outside of the settlement boundary, or settlement boundary defined by the Tiptree Neighbourhood Plan once adopted, will not be supported.
 This policy should be read in conjunction with the generic Neighbourhood Planning policy SG8, policy SG3 and policies in the Tiptree Neighbourhood Plan, once it has been adopted.